Stationary states of an active Brownian particle in a harmonic trap: The Fokker-Planck equation and its solution

-Eq.~\ref{eq:rmax} predicts that the probability distribution $\Phi(r)$ undergoes a phase transition-like change between concave and convex shapes (around the origin) as the ratio $\beta$ is increased beyond the critical value $\beta_c=1/3$.
+Eq.~\ref{eq:rmax1} is reminiscent of critical behaviour in a continuous phase transition and predicts that the probability distribution $\Psi(\xi)$ undergoes a continuous change between concave and convex shapes (around the origin) as the ratio $\beta$ is increased beyond the critical value $\beta_c=1/3$.
 Here, it is important to note that both the concave and convex-shaped distributions are non-Gaussian in the limit $D_t^{\prime}\to 0$.
-As $D_t^{\prime}$ is increased, we expect both these distributions to cross over to the common, asymptotic Gaussian form (see Eq.~\ref{eq:phir} in the following subsection).
+As $D_t^{\prime}$ is increased, we expect both these distributions to cross over to the common, asymptotic Gaussian form (see Eq.~\ref{eq:formalsolution}).
 This transition is studied in detail in the next section, but some general arguments are presented in the following subsection.